 For the cake batter:

-- In a large bowl (stand or hand-held electric mixer), beat butter with lemon zest for 1 minute.
+- In a large bowl (stand or hand-held electric mixer), beat 1 cup unsalted butter with ½ teaspoon lemon zest for 1 minute.

-- Add sugars gradually and beat until light and creamy, about 3 minutes.
+- Add 1 cup white sugar and ¾ cup brown sugar gradually and beat until light and creamy, about 3 minutes.

-- Sift the flour mixture (flour, baking powder, baking soda, and salt) before adding it, or have it measured and sift as you add to the butter mixture.
+- Sift the flour mixture (2 ¾ cups all-purpose flour, 1 teaspoon baking powder, 1 teaspoon baking soda and ¾ teaspoon salt) before adding it, or have it measured and sift directly over the butter mixture when instructed.

 - Spread half of this cake batter in the prepared pan, spreading to cover it.